cognetwork-dev/Cobalt/README.md

 - [ ] Use Typescript (not needed for main release)
 - [ ] Translations
 - [ ] Have real components and not everything in one file
+- [ ] Syntax highlighting for view-source: (make it work with theme)